rm511130/PCF4CAS/README.md

 cf space-users org1 development
 ```

+You have access to PAS (Pivotal Application Service), to an ORG and two spaces that can be used for your projects.
+You can develop code in the developement SPACE and promote it into the production SPACE.

 Congratulations, you have completed LAB-2.

 -----------------------------------------------------